 Def 10 A MDT Extended RTM Self-Commitment Period is a RTM Self-Commitment Period that is resulted from one or more MUT Extended RTM Self-Commitment Period and their interaction with inter-temporal constraints imposed by MDT for the resource in the given period.
-The MDT used here is rounded up to the next 15-minute commitment interval if it is not already in multiples of 15-minutes.
-A MUT Extended RTM Self-Commitment Period after the MDT Extension process even if no MDT extension is made.
+The MDT used here is rounded up to the next 15minute commitment interval if it is not already in multiples of 15-minutes.
+A MUT Extended RTM Self-Commitment Period is referred to as a MDT Extended RTM Self-Commitment Period after the MDT Extension process even if no MDT extension is made.